jrheard/blog/python/caesar.md

 Extra Credit
 ==========

-talk to tamara about how to frame this section, re: extra credit, grades

 Here are some ideas for cool extra features you can add to your program for extra credit.

 Lowercase Letters